Odyssey: Synopsis

-On leaving Troy, Odysseus's men unsuccessfully raided the Cicones.
+On leaving Troy, Odysseus's men unsuccessfully raided the Cicones—allies of the Trojans.
+After taking their city of Ismarus by surprise, Odysseus and his men engaged in looting and slaughtering of the warriors.
+Their spoils consisted of goods, livestock, and women.
+Only Maron, the priest of Apollo, and his family were spared by Odysseus.
+In gratitude, the latter was given a cask of wine.
+In no rush to leave that same evening, Odysseus's men were attacked by the Cicones, who had gone to seek help from neighbors.
+After losing six of his men, Odysseus was forced to flee in haste.

 Afterward, on an island of lotus-eaters, they found intoxicating fruit which made them forget about reaching home.
 On another island, they were captured by the cyclops Polyphemus.
-Odysseus, deceptively calling himself "Nobody", escaped by intoxicating the cyclops and blinding him.
+Odysseus, deceptively calling himself "Nobody" (Οὔτις), escaped by intoxicating the cyclops and blinding him.
 However, he boastfully revealed his true identity while escaping, and Polyphemus asked his father Poseidon to take revenge.

 Odysseus's crew nearly arrived in Ithaca, but were blown off course after opening a bag of winds they received from Aeolus.
 Afterwards, all but one of their ships were destroyed by giant cannibals called Laestrygonians.
 On the island of Aeaea, the goddess Circe turned Odysseus's men into pigs.
 Hermes helped Odysseus resist Circe's magic using the herb moly, and Odysseus forced her to restore the crew's human forms.
 Odysseus and Circe then became lovers for a year until he left to continue home.
 Next, Odysseus traveled to the edge of Oceanus, where the living can speak with the dead.
-The spirit of the prophet Tiresias told Odysseus he would successfully return home, but must eventually undertake another journey.
+The spirit of the prophet Tiresias told Odysseus he would return home, but must eventually undertake another journey.
 Odysseus also met the spirits of his mother Anticleia and former comrades Agamemnon and Achilles.